tryton/tryton/doc/design.rst

 `Invoice <account_invoice:model-account.invoice>`.

-A purchase is identified by a unique number that is generated automatically from the configured `Sequence <trytond:model-ir.sequence>` and may also have other general information such as the purchase date, a description, or a reference provided by the supplier.
+A purchase is identified by a unique number that is generated automatically from the configured *Sequence* and may also have other general information such as the purchase date, a description, or a reference provided by the supplier.

 Each purchase is made up from one or more lines.
 These lines can be put into a particular order if desired.